 Year in and year out, Americans buy more poinsettias than any other type of flowering indoor potted plant.
-Last year, for example, 36.1 million pots of poinsettias with a wholesale value of $146.1 million were sold in the United States, according to the USDA Floriculture Crops 2010 Summary.
+IN 2010 for example, 36.1 million pots of poinsettias with a wholesale value of $146.1 million were sold in the United States, according to the USDA Floriculture Crops 2010 Summary.

 Sales of spring flowering bulbs were a distant second at 22.5 million pots with a wholesale value of $59.8 million, according to the same report.
 Orchids were third in pots sold at 21.1 million, but, interestingly, had the highest wholesale value, $170.1 million.
 No other indoor flowering plant — Easter Lillies, African violets, florist chrysanthemums, azaleas or roses — came close to poinsettias in either number of pots sold or value.

 After the holidays, what are homeowners to do with all of those poinsettias?
 Many will throw them away.
 However, with proper care, in frost-free areas or as house plants elsewhere.
 Here is a guide to keeping your poinsettia fresh during the holidays and to reblooming it next Christmas.

 Place the plant in a sunny room but avoid areas with cold drafts or excessive heat.
 When the soil is dry to the touch, take the plant to the kitchen sink, remove any decorative wraps and water it until the water drains through the bottom of the pot.
 Do not let the plant sit in water and do not fertilize it while it is in flower.

 In the spring